Vita

 Artistic Sources of inspiration

-This also developed into my curiosity about the creative penetration of emotional states and experiences to which we are exposed in the constant confrontation with the reality surrounding us in the 21st century.
+to which we are exposed in the constant confrontation with the reality surrounding us in the 21st century.

-In the magical moment of contemplative interaction with my artworks, enabling access to this inspiring emotionality and thus a deep penetration of my own individuality is currently my creative drive and fascination.”
+to enable access to this inspiring emotionality and thus a deep penetration of one’s own individuality,

 A universal language

-“For me, visualizing emotions, experience, landscape and light in an abstract way is an expression of a universal language that can reach every individual across all boundaries of culture, socialization, religion and identity.”
+“For me, visualizing emotions, experiences, landscape and light in an abstract way is an expression of a universal language,

 About the artist